fastify/fastify-multipart/README.md

 #### JSON non-file fields

-If a non file field sent has `Content-Type` header starting with `application/json`, it will be parsed using `JSON.parse`.
+If a non-file field sent has `Content-Type` header starting with `application/json`, it will be parsed using `JSON.parse`.

 The schema to validate JSON fields should look like this: